bhollis/maruku/tests/unittest/list3.md

 \end{itemize}

-*** Output of to_s ***
+*** Output of to_md ***
-A list item with a blockquote:This is a blockquote inside a list item.A list item with a code block:
+- list item with a blockquote:
+This is a blockquote inside a list item.
+- list item with a code block:

 *** Output of to_s ***
 A list item with a blockquote:This is a blockquote inside a list item.A list item with a code block:
 *** EOF ***